5 Tips On Working From Home Successfully From The Microsoft Team

 You cannot do your job effectively without the right tools.
 This applies if you go into an office or if you work from your house.
 Make sure you have the proper tools you need to do your job, including your home office setup and the technology you choose.

 Additionally, establish you have the right software tools for the job if you can.
-Tools like Microsoft Teams were built with remote working in mind by combining chat, meeting, calls and collaboration all in one place.
+Tools like Microsoft Teams were built with remote working in mind by combining chat, meetings, calls, and collaboration all in one place.

 Working from home tip #2: Be secure